Korijn/docker-nginx-brotli/README.md

-although it brilliantly (read: with minimal maintenance requirements) extends the official `nginx:alpine` image with the [google/ngx_brotli](https://github.com/google/ngx_brotli) modules, it also replaces the default `nginx.conf` file, changing the official default configuration, and it also omits the entrypoint scripts, which means you cannot benefit from environment subsitutation in configuration template files, which is a very useful feature when you are working on [twelve-factor apps](https://12factor.net/).
+although it brilliantly (read: with minimal maintenance requirements) extends the official `nginx:alpine` image with the [google/ngx_brotli](https://github.com/google/ngx_brotli) modules, it also replaces the default `nginx.conf` file, changing the official default configuration, and it also omits the entrypoint scripts, which means you cannot benefit from environment substitution in configuration template files, which is a very useful feature when you are working on [twelve-factor apps](https://12factor.net/).